Atanasoff Today 2022-23: Letter from the Chair

 As we strive for excellence in our resource-constrained environment, your contributions are more important than ever.
 We could specifically use your help with hiring and retaining internationally renowned faculty by establishing chairs and professorships in three areas of strategic importance: quantum computing, autonomous and robotic systems, and smart health.
 We also remain dedicated to recruiting experts to lead initiatives in trustworthy AI, Cybersecurity, and Augmented Reality.

 Since its opening in 1969, Atanasoff Hall has served us well; however, the facilities are now in need of significant improvements as the department has grown, both in size and in research activities.
 Thus, improving our current facilities in Atanasoff Hall continues to be at the top of our agenda.
-You can view our plan for building improvements on page 20.
+You can view our plan for building improvements here.
 If you would like to support us in improving our facilities, please contact me at email@example.com.

 I hope you enjoy reading about our accomplishments from the last year and I look forward to all that is to come.
 Your support is always appreciated.